FourierFlows/GeophysicalFlows.jl/docs/src/stochastic_forcing.md

 \langle \mathrm{d} P_t \rangle = \frac{\sigma}{2} \mathrm{d} t = \langle \sqrt{\sigma} x_t \circ \mathrm{d} W_t \rangle .
 ```

-All modules in GeophysicalFlows.jl use Stratonovich calculus formalism.
-For example, the energy injected per unit time by the forcing in the `TwoDNavierStokes` module is computed based on (8) via
+All modules in GeophysicalFlows.jl follow Stratonovich calculus.
+For example, the energy
+injected per unit time by the forcing in the `TwoDNavierStokes` module is computed based
+on (8) via

 ```@docs
 GeophysicalFlows.TwoDNavierStokes.energy_work
 ```

-## A less-simple SPDE
+## A bit more elaborate SPDE

-It turns out that nothing changes if we include the nonlinear terms in the vorticity equation:
+It turns out everything carries through if in our SPDE above for the 2D vorticity equation we
+also include the nonlinear advection terms:

 ```math
 \partial_t \nabla^2 \psi(\bm{x}, t) + \mathsf{J}(\psi, \nabla^2 \psi) = -\mu \nabla^2 \psi(\bm{x}, t) + \xi(\bm{x}, t) . \tag{9}
 ```

-The nonlinearity does not alter the Itô drift; thus the ensemble mean energy input by the stochastic forcing,
+The nonlinearity does not alter the Itô drift; thus the ensemble mean energy input by the
-remains the same.
-We can easily verify this from the "formal" solution of (9):
+stochastic forcing, remains the same.
+We can easily verify this from the "formal" solution
+of (9):

 ```math
 \psi(\bm{x}, t) = e^{-\mu t} \psi(\bm{x}, 0) + \int_0^t e^{- \mu (t - s)} \nabla^{-2} \xi(\bm{x}, s) \, \mathrm{d} s - \int_0^t \nabla^{-2} \mathsf{J} \left ( \psi(\bm{x}, s), \nabla^2 \psi(\bm{x}, s) \right ) \, \mathrm{d} s ,
 ```

 When multiplied with ``\xi(\bm{x}, t)`` the last term vanishes since its only non-zero
-contribution comes from the point ``s=t`` which is of measure zero (in the integrated sense).
+contribution comes from the point ``s=t``, which is of measure zero (in the integrated sense).

 A demonstration of the energy budgets for stochastic forcing can be found in an
 [example of the TwoDNavierStokes](dev/generated/twodnavierstokes_stochasticforcing_budgets/)
 module.